VOWSI/portfolio/README.md

 # WORK PORTFOLIO

 # ABOUT:
-My name is VOW, I'm a college student studying currently for my BA in Computer Engineering.
-My timezone is Pacific Standard (PT) and sometimes Central (CT).
+My name is VOW, I'm a college student studying currently for my BA in Computer Engineering and planning to go for my MS. My timezone is Pacific Standard (PT) and sometimes Central (CT).

 # SKILLS
  - My career/passion in coding began with LUA, and since then I've amassed 4+ years of general coding experience in languages such as LUA, python, C, javascript, etc.